cordeliasnape/reading-notes/README.md

 # Cordelia Snape

 Hello, my name is Cordelia and I am based in the North West.
-I am a former English teacher, starting off my (former) career in Beijing, China but also in Gwangju and Seoul in South Korea.

 ## GitHub Portfolio: